ncabatoff/mkzrx/README.md

-# mkzrx - make zfs root xenian
+# mkzrx - make zfs root xenial

-Ubuntu 16.04 LTS ("Xenian") has builtin support for ZFS-on-root.
+Ubuntu 16.04 LTS ("Xenial") has builtin support for ZFS-on-root.
 However, the installer does not support it.
 There are some [great instructions](https://github.com/zfsonlinux/zfs/wiki/Ubuntu-16.04-Root-on-ZFS) on how to do it but it's not for the faint of heart.
 This repo contains